WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week1.md

 ### Important

  * The first lab is particularly crucial.
 Make sure you don't miss it.
-In general you should not miss any lab
+In general you should not miss any lab, as it includes taught material delivered by the lecturers.

  * [Lab1 information and tasks](/LectureNotes/files/lab1.lagda.md)